 What’s even worse is exchanging sensitive information about your case by text can actually be used as evidence against you should your case escalate to trial.
 The defense can subpoena your text records from your wireless provider if the case is severe enough.
 Moreover, if you are dealing with a wrongful death lawsuit, your cell phone activity can be used to determine whether you were driving recklessly at the time of the accident.

 About the Author: Brian M. Boyer is a Las Vegas personal injury lawyer who has experience representing victims injured in car accidents, and other various personal injury matters.
 He is also highly experienced in handling wrongful death cases, a few in relation to distracted driving!
 Do not wait.
-If you’ve been injured in an accident in Summerlin, North Las Vegas, Clark County, Henderson, Boulder City, Green Valley, or Mount Charleston, contact The Injury Firm to speak with the best personal injury attorney in Las Vegas as 702-800-0988 for a free consultation!
+If you’ve been injured in an accident in Summerlin, North Las Vegas, Clark County, Henderson, Boulder City, Green Valley, or Mount Charleston, contact the Injury Firm to speak with our law firm at 702-800-0988 for a free consultation!